nikita-jha/My_Java_Projects/README.md

 # My_Java_Projects
-Here are all of my Java logical problem solving projects
+Here are all of my Java logical problem solving projects.